 You will lose money if the Final Level of the lower performing Index is below 65% of its Opening Level.
 The amount of your money that you would lose will be the percentage by which the Final Level of that Index is below its Opening Level.
 In extreme circumstances you could lose all of your money.
 If the Final Level of the lower performing Index is at least equal to 65% of its Opening Level you will get back the amount you invested.

-The Securities purchased will be Notes issued by Morgan Stanley & Co International plc.
-These Securities can be viewed in a similar way to a loan to the Issuer and are linked to the performance of Preference Shares issued by Sienna Finance UK Limited which are in turn linked to the performance of the Indices.
+The Securities purchased will be Global Medium Term Notes issued by Citigroup Global Markets Funding Luxembourg S.C.A., and guaranteed by Citigroup Global Markets Limited.
+These Securities can be viewed in a similar way to a loan to the Issuer and are linked to the performance of Preference Shares issued by Citigroup Global Markets Funding Luxembourg S.C.A, which are in turn linked to the performance of the Indices.

 It is Meteors understanding that any investment return from this Plan will be subject to Capital Gains Tax.